bnb-chain/greenfield-docs/docs/guide/core-concept/cross-chain/interface.md

        ) external payable returns (bool);

       /**
-        * @dev delete a bucket and send cross-chain request from BNBChain to GNFD *
+        * @dev delete a bucket and send cross-chain request from BSC to GNFD *
         * @param id The bucket's id
         */
        function deleteBucket(uint256 id) external payable returns (bool);

       /**
-        * @dev delete a bucket and send cross-chain request from BNBChain to GNFD.
+        * @dev delete a bucket and send cross-chain request from BSC to GNFD.
         * Callback function will be called when the request is processed.
         *
         * @param id The bucket's id